endormi/scss/README.md

-# Common-SCSS
+# SCSS

-These are my common `SCSS` variables, mixins, media_queries that I use.
+These are my `SCSS` variables, mixins, media queries.

 Will be updated soon...